Sunday, March 3, 2024

 Sunsoft is often considered to have been one of the most underrated developers of the late 80s and early 90s, known for secretly releasing some incredible hardware pushers for the NES in particular like Blaster Master, Batman, and Mr Gimmick.
 And that's not even getting into their visually-stunning and lovably quirky fighting games like Waku Waku 7 and Astra Superstars, the former of which ranks among my favorites in the genre.
 While they sadly faded into obscurity once 3D gaming hit it big, Sunsoft has recently been making a pretty big comeback, particularly through reviving their game catalog.
 Mr Gimmick got a rerelease, Trip World got a color version, but most fascinatingly of all, Ufouria: The Saga (also known as Hebereke in Japan) is getting a full-on sequel.

 I was admittedly a bit unsure about getting Ufouria: The Saga 2.
-While I was always glad to see it exists, it was $25 for a sequel to an NES game and the poorly translated blurb didn't give me the most confidence that it'd be worth the price.
+While I was always glad to see it exists especially since the original is definitely up there as one of my favorite NES games, it was still $25 for a legacy sequel to an NES game and the poorly translated blurb didn't give me the most confidence that it'd be worth the price.
 In particular, the statement that "Familar characters and stages of the original game are back" had me thinking it was gonna be a straight-up port.
 However, when the game came out on the 28th, the reviews were shockingly positive, managing an 80 on Metacritic.
 Will Sunsoft's first big game in decades turn out to be a pleasant surprise?

 Well, let me start my review by getting one thing straight.
 Ufouria 2 is a full-on sequel with entirely original level layouts, progression, and story.
 It's a genuine attempt to expand on and modernize the formula of the original game, and I think it does a pretty solid job at that.
 The main premise is that an alien has arrived and is spreading goop around the planet, so the usual Hebereke quartet has to team up to stop him.
 The story itself is pretty basic, mostly consisting of the cast running around the world chasing down the aforementioned alien, but Ufouria 2 makes up for that simplicity with pure charm.
 This is a surprisingly funny game with tons of cute banter between the characters, both through the game's large amount of cutscenes and voice lines that pop up while you play.
 The comedy feels very Japanese, with some of the skits feeling straight out of a manzai routine, but the game still managed to get plenty of smiles out of me.
 That being said, while Ufouria 2's cutscenes are very endearing, there can be a bit too many of them.
 There are a lot of points where the game just stops you to watch an unskippable skit, which can really mess with the pacing at times.